nickolas-pohilets/swift-evolution/proposals/NNNN-closures-as-structs.md

 ## Detailed design

+### Applicability

-Protocol is considered to be a single-method protocol, if:
+Protocol or combination of protocols is considered to be a single-method protocol, if:

-* it contains exactly one non-static function-like requirement
+* either it contains exactly one non-static function-like requirement - it does not matter if that requirement can be synthesized by the compiler or if it has a default implementation in the extension.
-* there is exactly one non-static function-like requirement, for which there is no default implementation in the extension and compiler cannot synthesize implementation for that requirement.
+* or there is exactly one non-static function-like requirement, which cannot be synthesized by the compiler and has no default implementation provided in the extension.

+If closure literal is type-checked against a protocol which is not a singe-method protocol, compilation error is produced.

 The following entities are considered to be a function-like requirement: